Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 One Shot on Steroids keys are *flexible*: an OSoS key can be used to activate a layer alongside one or more modifiers.

-One Shot on Steroids keys are *versatile*: three optional behaviors can be activated (and potentially combined) to better suit your needs.
+One Shot on Steroids keys are *versatile*: three optional behaviors can be enabled, individually or in combination, to better suit your needs.

 &nbsp;</br>
 * [Set up](#Set-up)